dexie/dexie-website/cloud/docs/rest-api.md

 ### POST and DELETE

-In either of the REST entpoints you can use GET, POST or DELETE methods where the two latter are used to mutate data.
+In either of the REST endpoints you can use GET, POST or DELETE methods where the two latter are used to mutate data.

 #### POST